Charged gravastar model in $f(T)$ gravity admitting conformal motion: Introduction

-A gravastar is an astrophysics object which is hypothesized as an alternative to the black hole theory proposed by Mazur and Mottola \cite{maz,maz1}.
-The model proposed by Mazur and Mottola \cite{maz,maz1} is a static spherically symmetry perfect fluid model having three different regions with three different equation of state. \begin{enumerate} \item Interior : ~~~~$0\leq r_1 < r $ ~~~~~$p=-\rho$ \item Thin Shell :~~~ $r_1< r< r_2$ ~~~~~$p=+\rho$ \item Exterior :~~~ $r_2< r$,~~~~ $p=\rho=0$ \end{enumerate} Where $p$ represents the isotropic pressure and $\rho$ is the energy density of the perfect fluid sphere and its exterior spacetime is described by schwarzschild geometry.
+A gravastar is an astrophysical object which is hypothesized as an alternative to the black hole theory proposed by Mazur and Mottola \cite{maz,maz1}.
+The model proposed by Mazur and Mottola \cite{maz,maz1} corresponding to the exterior schwarzschild geometry, is a static spherically symmetry perfect fluid model and it has three different regions.
+In each region of the gravastar the relation between isotropic pressure $p$ and matter density $\rho$ is described as follows: \begin{enumerate} \item Interior region : ~~~~$0\leq r_1 < r,$ ~~~~~$p+\rho=0$ \item Thin Shell :~~~ $r_1< r< r_2 ,$ ~~~~~$p=\rho$ \item Exterior :~~~ $r_2< r$,~~~~ $p=\rho=0$ \end{enumerate} Where $p$ represents the isotropic pressure and $\rho$ is the energy density of the perfect fluid sphere.
 Lobo and Garattini \cite{lobo} explored the gravastar solutions in the context of noncommutative geometry along with their physical properties and characteristics.
 Cattoen et al.\cite{viser} proposed that gravastars cannot be perfect fluids, it has anisotropic pressures in the `crust' by considering the usual TOV equation for static solutions with negative central pressure.
-In the frame-work of the Mazur-Mottola\cite{maz} model, Usmani et al.\cite{usmani} proposed a new charged gravastar model by assuming conformal motion corresponding to the exterior Reissner-Nordstr\"{o}m line-element and it was generalized by Bhar\cite{bhar14} in higher dimensional spacetime.
-Rahaman et al.\cite{rah1,rah2} obtained a model of both uncharged and charged gravastar in (2+1) dimensional anti-de Sitter spacetime.
-The exterior spacetime is known as the BTZ spacetime.
+In the frame-work of the Mazur-Mottola \cite{maz} model, Usmani et al.\cite{usmani} proposed a new charged gravastar model by assuming conformal motion corresponding to the exterior Reissner-Nordstr\"{o}m line-element and it was generalized by Bhar \cite{bhar14} in higher dimensional spacetime.
+Rahaman et al. \cite{rah1,rah2} obtained a model of both uncharged and charged gravastar in ($2$+$1$) dimensional anti-de Sitter spacetime and its exterior spacetime is the BTZ spacetime.

 Our present paper is inspired by all of these previous work done.
-Following the model of gravastar proposed by Mazur-Mottola\cite{maz} in the present paper we obtain a new model of charged gravastar in the background of conformal symmetry of the space-time.
-The present paper is decorated as follows: In Sect.II we give a brief of Einstein-Maxwell field equation in f(T) gravity.
-In next section outline of the conformal killing vectors is described.
-The field equations in f(T) gravity are solved in sect.~IV.
-Some physical properties of the model is discussed and some concluding remarks are given in the final section.
+Following the model of gravastar proposed by Mazur-Mottola \cite{maz}, in the present paper we obtain a model of charged gravastar in the background of conformal symmetry of the space-time in $f(T)$ theory of gravity.
+The present paper is decorated as follows: In Sect.~\ref{sec2} we give a brief of Einstein-Maxwell field equation in $f(T)$ gravity.
+In next section, the outline of the conformal killing vectors is described.
+The field equations in $f(T)$ gravity are solved in Sect.~\ref{sec4}.
+Some physical properties of the model is discussed in the next section and some concluding remarks are given in Sect.~\ref{sec6}.